Book Review: Exile, Verity Chronicles Book 1

 Set in the internationally bestselling Cadicle space opera universe, the standalone Verity Chronicles series is perfect for fans of Firefly, Dark Matter, and classic space adventure.

-This book was good.
-A little lackluster in the overall premise, I’m thinking picks up in the next installment.
-I’ll be reading book 2 to find out.
-The characters were REAL.
-I both loved and hated them all at times and was thankful none of them fell into the caricature of themselves like can sometimes happen.
+The characters were real.
+I loved and hated them all at times and was thankful none of them fell into the caricature of themselves, as can sometimes happen.
 They grew and changed and softened and hardened when they needed to.
-Reminiscent of Firefly without being obvious about it, if you love space adventures that center around people and relationships, check this one out. |
+Reminiscent of Fhttps://amzn.to/3YbFJfnirefly without being derivative.
+If you love space adventures centered around people and relationships, check this out.